pikvm/pikvm/README.md

 # DIY IP-KVM with Web-UI based on Raspberry Pi
-Stand-alone IP KVM device with a web interface with various video capture options and a bunch of features like keyboard/mouse control, ATX control (power/reset/HDD activity), Mass-Storage Device emulation (PCB version only (`v1-hdmi` or `v1-vga1`)).
+Stand-alone IP KVM device with a web interface with various video capture options and a bunch of features like keyboard/mouse control, ATX control (power/reset/HDD activity), Mass-Storage Device emulation and more.

 ![Screenshot](image1.png)

 ## Features
 - Extra-lightweight and fancy Web-UI.
-- Advanced HID emulator based on one Arduino board.
-It has mouse support; keyboard works perfectly in a BIOS.
-The firmware implements a protocol with a check for transmission errors, it will never just hang.
+- Advanced HID emulator based on OTG (RPi4 and ZeroW) or using one Arduino board (other boards).
+Mouse supported; keyboard works perfectly in BIOS.
 - Control the power of the server through the ATX button connectors on the motherboard and get the status of the power LEDs and hard drive activity.
-- Mass-storage device based on a flash drive.
-Now we use a regular USB drive whose contacts switch between the Pi and server using a relay.
+- Mass-storage device based on OTG (RPi4 and ZeroW) or a regular USB flash drive (other boards).
 - The ability to use any video capture device.
-- [Our own MJPG streamer](https://github.com/pikvm/ustreamer) written on C with support for multi-threading and GPU video encoding.
+- [Own MJPG streamer](https://github.com/pikvm/ustreamer) written on C with support for multi-threading and GPU video encoding.
 It can change the resolution in real time for an HDMI source, report statistics about the video and much more (see [README](https://github.com/pikvm/ustreamer/blob/master/README.md) for detalis).
 - IPMI BMC support.
 You can use `ipmitool` for power management in your existing network infrastructure.
 - Extensible authorization methods - you can configure multiple KVMs so that they use a common authorization service.
 - Microservice architecture - the system consists of separated parts that each perform a strictly defined task.
 - Plugin architecture to support a variety of hardware.
-In the future, we'll be able to support other HID, ATX, and MSD devices.
-For example, now we are planning to change HID from using the serial port to SPI.
 - Backend with clear API that can be used for scripts and alternative UI (for example, you can make a desktop application);
 - A ready-to-use operating system that can be assembled just using `make build` and installed to a memory card using `make install`.

-## Minimal hardware
+## Required hardware
-- Raspberry Pi 2, 3 or 4 (work in progress)
+- Raspberry Pi 2, 3, 4 (recommended) or ZeroW
 - MicroSD card
 - Raspberry Pi power supply